salvo-rs/website/content/en/book/middlewares/jwt_auth.md

 use chrono::{Duration, Utc};
 use jsonwebtoken::{self, EncodingKey};
 use salvo::anyhow;
-use salvo::extra::jwt_auth::{JwtAuthDepotExt, JwtAuthHandler, JwtAuthState, QueryExtractor};
+use salvo::extra::jwt_auth::{JwtAuthDepotExt, JwtAuth, JwtAuthState, QueryExtractor};
 use salvo::http::errors::*;
 use salvo::http::Method;
 use salvo::prelude::*;